 What is very important is to use the appropriate mineral, high factor, broad-spectrum sunscreen to prevent post-inflammatory hyperpigmentation as well as melasma.
 This is a vital part of protecting your skin during pregnancy.

-A skin routine for Acne-prone skin in pregnancy:
+A skincare routine for acne-prone skin during pregnancy:

 People with a darker skin tone are more likely to develop chloasma/melasma during pregnancy so it is vital that they use a mineral, high factor, broad-spectrum sunscreen which is appropriate for their skin type.